FountainExponential/web/README.md

 ### Markdown extensions
 There are many Markdown Extensions to be found.
 For Fountain Exponential the ones that inspired the syntax for Yaml Front Matter, Attributes and Containers where essential for creating a coherent whole.
 The ones that come to mind are GitHub flavored Markdown, Markdig, Kramdoc, Pandoc, Jekyll, Hugo, Markdown-r, VuePress.

+### Specflow Gherkin
+The Gherking language is used to describe test cases in Specflow in a BDD style.
+The Given, Then, When syntax is quite limited, but the idea of using sentences as ID's on another language is quite powerfull.
+The Trigger Values follow the same concept.

 ### Core Knowledge
 The work of mainly Elizabeth Spelke that human and other living beings have innate mental abilities is inspiration for having a story format that supports that.